mjftw/pluma-automation/readme.md

 3. Your source code ( which should import a config from "farmconfigs" )

-## Farm Configs
+## Farm Configs **[QSG: TO GO IN TUTORIAL 1]**

-Farm impementations need to be mapped out in software with a farm config file.
+Farm impimentations need to be mapped out in software with a farm config file.
 This is then stored in this repo and used centrally by mulitple users.
 It should always mirror the hardware layout of the farm and modifications should be broadcast to other users in case there are conflicts.